jean-pierreBoth/annembed/README.md

 - We also use a cross entropy optimization of this initial layout but take into account the initial local density estimate of each point when computing the cauchy weight of an embedded edge.
 The corresponding "perplexity" distribution is estimated on the fly. (**See documentation in module EmbedderParams**).

 - We provide a tentative assesment of the continuity of the embedding to help selecting among varying results between runs for a given data set.
-This is detailed in the documentation of function *Embedder::get_quality_estimate_from_edge_length*.
+This is detailed in the documentation of function *Embedder::get_quality_estimate_from_edge_length* and is illustrated in examples directory.

  1. Some by-products :